mbrukman/sense-engine/README.md

 Sense is a collaborative cloud platform for data science that makes it radically easier to build, scale, and deploy data analysis and big data analytics projects, regardless of the tools you use.
-Sense has builtin support for R, Python, and JavaScript, but can be extended to any interactive tool, whether the tools is a language such as [Julia](http://julialang.org/) or a cluster computing framework such as [Spark](http://spark.incubator.apache.org/).
+Sense has builtin support for R, Python, and JavaScript, but can be extended to any interactive tool such as a newlanguage like [Julia](http://julialang.org/) or new cluster computing framework like [Spark](http://spark.incubator.apache.org/).

 This module gives you everything you need to run your favorite programming language or interactive data analysis tool as an engine on [Sense's](https://senseplatform.com) cloud infrastructure.
 By